Your Tsar spymaster decides he'll pay you by your reported numbers of Jacobin revolutionaries.

 I've been reading https://www.goodreads.com/book/show/22859447-phantom-terror.
 It's a study of Europe's heads of state reacting to various revolutionary elements, and their skill at counter-revolution, or rather, total and abysmal lack of skill.
 They're so, so shit at countering revolution.

-Turns out that if you pay spies and infiltrators and saboteurs more if they inform you of greater levels of unrest, then the lazy spies just simply bullshit to your face of alleged vast throbbing revolutions poised to overthrow the State, and the industrious spies will actively go out and poke and prod and inflame the populace into revolting so they've got solid intel to then relay to you.
+Turns out that if you pay your spies and infiltrators and saboteurs more if they inform you of greater levels of unrest, then two hilarious things happen: (1) your lazier spies just simply bullshit to your face of alleged vast throbbing revolutions poised to overthrow the State, and (2) your more industrious spies actively poke and prod and inflame the populace into revolting, to produce nice solid revolutionary intel for you.

 Turns out Russia's Tsar at the time, Alexander I, had a near-pathological obsession with using "gangrene" as a verb: "France has become gangrened with Jacobin scum," he'd write in a million letters to a million statesmen urging a million million Russian soldiers be deployed to squelch these alleged million million Jacobins (if you're unfamiliar with "Jacobin", they're the ladies and/or gents powering the French Revolution).